Ph.D. in Translational Science

 Documentation of Academic Record

 For the purpose of evaluating the application, copies of all transcripts are acceptable for inclusion with the application.
 If selected for admission, official transcripts will be required from all colleges and universities attended.
-Transcripts must be sent from the college/university in a sealed envelope directly to the Registrar’s Office at the Health Science Center or the Home institution.
+Transcripts must be sent from the college/university in a sealed envelope directly to the Office of the University Registrar at the University of Texas Health Science Center at San Antonio or the Home institution.
 Transcripts from foreign colleges/universities must be officially translated into English, if needed, and must also be evaluated, including GPA and equivalent degree, by Educational Credential Evaluators, Inc. (ECE) or World Education Services, Inc. (WES), which are members of the National Association of Credential Evaluation Services (NACES - http://www.naces.org/).
-The evaluated transcript should be sent from the credentialing agency in a sealed envelope directly to the Registrar’s Office at the University of Texas Health Science Center at San Antonio or the Home institution.
+The evaluated transcript should be sent from the credentialing agency in a sealed envelope directly to the Office of the University Registrar at the University of Texas Health Science Center at San Antonio or the Home institution.
 The applicant should include a copy of the translated and/or evaluated transcripts as part of the application.

 Demonstration of Ability to Participate in an Advanced Academic Program